 The other aspects that I love are the surprisingly solid arch support, great shock absorption, lack of break-in, the soft leather lining, and the fact that the leather itself is very low maintenance.
 It’s a good leather for guys who don’t want to think too much about taking care of their leather.

-- Not everyone likes leather lining, some prefer unlined boots
+- Some prefer unlined boots

 - Some prefer classic, bulky moc toes